You can read the our policy below or download or download the document by clicking the link below:

 - We support social skills through modelling behaviour, activities, drama and stories.

-- We praise and acknowledge and actively promote desirable behaviour such as kindness and willingness to share as a way of encouraging all children to develop these behaviours.
+- We praise, acknowledge, and actively promote desirable behaviour such as kindness and willingness to share as a way of encouraging all children to develop these behaviours.

 - We avoid creating situations in which children receive adult attention only in return for inconsiderate behaviour.